 - (1) Mr. James J. Kim is compensated for his services as our Executive Chairman of the Board and his compensation is approved annually by the Compensation Committee.
-Mr. Kim's 2012 non-equity incentive compensation opportunity was based on the same performance criteria approved by the Compensation Committee for our executive officers, as described below in the Compensation Discussion and Analysis. - (2) Includes fees earned by the directors for service on special committees of the Board related to financing transactions as follows: Mr. Carolin \$6,000; Mr. Churchill \$1,000, Mr. Osborne \$1,000 and Mr. Zug \$6,000. - (3) The amounts in the Option Awards column reflect the aggregate grant date fair value of such awards for the year ended December 31, 2012, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718").
-Assumptions used in the calculation of these amounts are included in Note 3 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on March 8, 2013.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (4) Under the director compensation program, non-employee directors received an annual grant of 20,000 stock options upon re-election.
-For 2012, stock options were granted on May 8, 2012 with an exercise price of \$4.58, the closing price of our common stock on the date of grant.
-One-third (1/3) of the options become exercisable on each of the first, second and third anniversaries of the grant date subject to continued service on such date. - (5) Outstanding stock options as of December 31, 2012 for Amkor's directors (other than Mr. Joyce) are as follows: Mr. James J. Kim 905,000, Mr. Carolin 140,000; Mr. Churchill 155,000; Mr. John T. Kim 140,000 Mr. Osborne 106,666; and Mr. Zug 163,333.
-None of our non-employee directors hold any other stock awards. - (6) Mr. Park resigned from the Board of Directors, effective as of March 23, 2012, and declined all compensation for his service as a director during 2012.
+Mr. Kim's 2013 non-equity incentive compensation opportunity was based on the same performance criteria approved by the Compensation Committee for our executive officers, as described below in the Compensation Discussion and Analysis. - (2) Includes fees earned by the directors for service on special committees of the Board related to financing transactions as follows: Mr. Carolin \$3,000; Mr. Morse \$3,000; and Mr. Zug \$3,000. - (3) Includes fees earned by the directors for service on special committees of the Board related to succession planning as follows: Mr. Carolin \$25,000; Mr. Churchill \$25,000; Mr. John Kim \$25,000; Mr. Osborne \$25,000; and Mr. Zug \$30,000. - (4) The amounts in the Option Awards column reflect the aggregate grant date fair value of such awards for the year ended December 31, 2013, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC 718").
+Assumptions used in the calculation of these amounts are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 28, 2014.
+Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (5) Under the director compensation program, non-employee directors received an annual grant of 20,000 stock options upon re-election, with the exception of Mr. Morse, who had not yet served on the Board for six months.
+For 2013, stock options were granted on May 8, 2013 with an exercise price of \$4.50, the closing price of our common stock on the date of grant.
+One-third (1/3) of the options becomes exercisable on each of the first, second and third anniversaries of the grant date subject to continued service on such date.
+Mr. Morse was granted 20,000 stock options upon his election to the Board on February 6, 2013, with an exercise price of \$4.68, the closing price of our common stock on the date of grant, and subject to the same vesting conditions that apply to the options granted to other non-employee directors. - (6) Outstanding stock options as of December 31, 2013 for Amkor's directors (other than Mr. Kelley) are as follows: Mr. James J. Kim 405,000, Mr. Carolin 160,000; Mr. Churchill 160,000; Mr. John T. Kim 160,000; Mr. Morse 20,000; Mr. Osborne 126,666; and Mr. Zug 160,000.
+None of our non-employee directors hold any other stock awards.